 - Distribution of personal property

 - Life Insurance

 - Intellectual Property

 - Social Media accounts, images, cloud storage

 A Separation Agreement, more completely known as a “Separation Agreement and Property Settlement Agreement,” is an alternative to litigation.
 However, litigation is often initiated and thereafter settled with the execution of a Separation Agreement.

 The negotiation of a Separation Agreement is not easy.
 It may be time consuming and complex, depending on the nature and extent of marital and separate assets.
 Most of the time, neither party succeeds in getting every single term he or she wants.
 Each side must compromise, and compromise is hard.
 But first, you need to be educated about what North Carolina law allows and what your options are so you can make informed choices.

-For more information on separation agreements in North Carolina, contact a Raleigh divorce mediation attorney at Cheshire, Parker, Schneider & Bryan today.
+For more information on separation agreements in North Carolina, contact a Raleigh divorce mediation attorney at Parker Bryan Family Law today.